17th Century Theories of Substance

 Given this account of the nature of substance, what substances exist?
 From what has been said so far in the Ethics it would be reasonable to suppose that, for Spinoza, reality consists of the following substances: God, one extended substance, one thinking substance, and one substance for every further attribute, should there be any.
 As it turns out, however, this is only partially right.
 It is true that Spinoza ultimately holds that God exists, that there is one extended substance, and one thinking substance.
 However, Spinoza denies that these are different substances.
 The one thinking substance is numerically identical to the one extended substance which is numerically identical to God.
 Put otherwise, there is only one substance, God, and that substance is both extended and thinking.

 Spinoza’s official argument for this conclusion is at E1P14.
 He argues as follows: God exists (which was proven at E1P11).
 Given that God is defined as a being that possesses all the attributes (E1d6) and that there is only one substance per attribute (E1P5), it follows that God is the only substance.
-For a detailed discussion of this argument see the IEP entry Spinoza: Metaphysics.
+For a detailed discussion of this argument, see the IEP article Spinoza: Metaphysics.

 Given that God is the only substance and Spinoza’s substance/mode ontology, it follows that the material objects of our experience are not independently existing substances, but instead are modes of the one extended substance.
 So too, minds which Descartes had thought of as thinking substances are, according to Spinoza, modes of the attribute of thought.